deryfebriantara/angular2-simpleApp/README.md

-# Angular 2 QuickStart Source
+# Angular 2 Simple App

 This repository holds the TypeScript source code of the [angular.io quickstart](https://angular.io/docs/ts/latest/quickstart.html), the foundation for most of the documentation samples and potentially a good starting point for your application.